ExtrieveTechnologies/Mobile-Document-Scanning-SDK-ANDROID/README.md

 }
 ```

-**3. IMAGE_ATTACH_REVIEW** - *If user need to review an image from device / gallery - this option can be used.After attach each image,review and all functionalities depends on review can be avail*.
+**3. IMAGE_ATTACH_REVIEW** - *If user needs to review an image from device / gallery - this option can be used.
+After attaching an image,review and all functionalities depends on review can be avail*.

 ```java
 //JAVA